The Free Application for Federal Student Aid (FAFSA) must be processed to determine eligibility for the following federal financial aid programs:

 Federal Parent Plus Loan

 Federal Parent Plus loans enable parents of dependent students to borrow a variable rate, low-interest loan for each child who is enrolled at least half-time.
 Parents must pass a credit check with the US Department of Education to be eligible.
 Parents may borrow up to their student's total cost of attendance less other financial aid received.
 The total cost of attendance is determined by the Office of Financial Aid based on an average cost for tuition, books, room and board, travel, and miscellaneous expenses for the academic year.
 Generally, repayment begins within 60 days after the final loan disbursement is made to the borrower.

 The federal work study program provides jobs for students who qualify and who need an income supplement to help pay for college expenses.
-Student employment falls into two categories: Federal Work Study, which is determined on the basis of financial need; and Institutional Work Study, which is determined by the degree of work skills possessed and availability of jobs.
-Earnings will be at least the current federal minimum wage.
-The total amount that a student earns will depend on the number of hours that the student works each week.
-Most students work between 10 and 20 hours per week and are paid twice a month.
-Types of employment include secretarial, clerical, custodial, library, tutoring, maintenance and some off campus community service jobs
+Federal Work Study is determined on the basis of financial need.
+The hourly wage will be at least the current federal minimum wage and earnings are dependent on the number of hours worked each week.
+Students may work up to 20 hours per week dependent on eligibility and are paid on a bi-monthly basis.
+Employment is primarily on campus clerical work with some off campus community service opportunities available.

 TRIO Student Support Services

 Student Support Services (SSS) is a part of the federally grant funded TRIO program.
 TRIO SSS facilitates the distribution of institutional scholarships for active TRIO participants for the summer sessions.
 Participants of the program who complete contract requirements and demonstrate academic progress are eligible to apply for UACCB SSS scholarships.
 Contact the Director of SSS for additional information.